PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 <img src='./images/img_010.png' alt='img_010' width='600'/>

-This means that instead of searching the bin folder in `(base)` which is the `miniforge3` folder:
+This means that instead of searching the bin folder in  the base (conda) Python environment which is the `miniforge3` folder:

 <img src='./images/img_011.png' alt='img_011' width='600'/>

-The equivalent bin folder is used for the currently activated environment `jupyter-env`.
+The equivalent bin folder is used for the currently activated (conda) Python environment `jupyter-env`.

 The `envs` folder contains the environments: